This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 Repeat these steps for each of the following domains.
 For each repetition, change ZONE_NAME and DNS_NAME to the appropriate values for that domain.
 Keep PROJECT_ID and NETWORK_NAME the same each time.
 You already completed these steps for

-Using Container Registry within your service perimeter
+Use Container Registry within your service perimeter

 If you want to use Container Registry within your service perimeter, follow these steps for configuring your DNS entries and service perimeter.

-Access your Notebooks instance
+Access your user-managed notebooks instance

 Follow the steps for opening a notebook.

-Installing Jupyter Extensions in your Notebooks
+Installing Jupyter extensions in your user-managed notebooks

 If you attempt to install JupyterLab extensions

-and the Google Cloud Storage API is
+but the Cloud Storage API is

 restricted, you may see a

-Notebooks extensions are currently stored in the
+User-managed notebooks extensions are currently stored in the

 deeplearning-platform-ui-public public bucket.